TANF-Comtech/PFB-Nextjs/README.md

   }
 }

-// getStaticPaths requires the whole paths argument to be objects of URL it needs to statically render export async function getStaticPaths() {
+export async function getStaticPaths() {
-  const allPages = await getAllBasicPagesWithUID() //from /lib/repeatable-content-type/basic-page.js return {
+  const allCareers = await getAllCareers();
+  return {
-    paths: allPages?.map(({ node }) => `/page/${node._meta.uid}`) || [],
+    paths: allCareers?.map(({ node }) => `/careers/${node._meta.uid}`) || [],
-    fallback: true,
+    fallback: false,
   }
 }
 ```

-## Component Level Data
+### Component Level Data

 If you need to get data at the component level, it's best to use Apollo for that purpose.
-This actually fetches data client-sie, and slips past Next's SSR mechanisms.
+This actually fetches data client-side, and slips past Next's SSR mechanisms.
 A good use case for this is a global menu element or a search tool - something that appears on every page but has live data in it.

 How this works in practice is:

 - Set up your GraphQL query like you would elsewhere in the app
 - Import into a component, preferably in the `/components/global/` folder